 7. Corn Chowder

-This thickened cream makes the perfect topping to your tamales.
+This thickened cream makes the perfect topping for your tamales.
 It’s got a hint of tanginess too, which adds another dimension to your meal.

-Aside from being a fantastic topping to tamales, it also tastes fantastic with tacos, burritos, and enchiladas.
+Aside from being a fantastic topping to tamales, it also tastes incredible with tacos, burritos, and enchiladas.